cilium/cilium.io/src/posts/06-12-2017-cilium-100-rc2-grpc-kafka-and-much-more/index.md

   - grpc
   - cilium
   - bpf
-ogSummary: `The Cilium community has been hard at work over the past weeks to get us closer to what we consider is required for a 1.0 release.
-We have made a ton of progress and are happy to announce the release of 1.0.0-rc2 at this point.`
+ogSummary: 'The Cilium community has been hard at work over the past weeks to get us closer to what we consider is required for a 1.0 release.
+We have made a ton of progress and are happy to announce the release of 1.0.0-rc2 at this point.'
 ---

 The Cilium community has been hard at work over the past weeks to get us closer to what we consider is required for a 1.0 release.
 We have made a ton of progress and are happy to announce the release of 1.0.0-rc2 at this point.